What Is A Dental Filling?

 Advantages of metal amalgam fillings:

-• Dental amalgam fillings are strong and durable.
+- They are strong and durable.
 They are more resistant to decay around the edges and are less inclined to break.

-• These fillings are useful when working in difficult to reach areas of the mouth.
+- These fillings are useful when working in difficult to reach areas of the mouth.

-• It is the most economical type of filling material.
+- It is the most economical type of filling material.

 Disadvantages of metal amalgam fillings:

-• A dental amalgam filling is limited by size and can be a problem if the cavity is too small to establish the necessary hold and strength.
+- They are limited by size and can be a problem if the cavity is too small to establish the necessary hold and strength.

-• These type tend to shrink and expand, which may lead to tooth breakage or stress fractures.
+- These type tend to shrink and expand, which may lead to tooth breakage or stress fractures.

 Composite fillings

-Composite fillings have been used for approximately 40 years.
+Composite optioins have been used for approximately 40 years.
 They are made of a plastic resin that is soft in the beginning, but cures to full strength after it is exposed to the blue range on a light spectrum.

 The Advantages of Composite Resin Fillings:

-• These work well on small to medium sized cavities.
+- These work well on small to medium sized cavities.

-• Not as much of the tooth structure is removed, so there is less drilling.
+- Not as much of the tooth structure is removed, so there is less drilling.

-• People like the way they look because they can match your natural tooth color.
+- People like the way they look because they can match your natural tooth color.
 It is particularly suited for teeth that are visible.

-• They bond to the tooth well, which reduces the chance of breakage.
+- They bond to the tooth well, which reduces the chance of breakage.

-• In the event of damage, they can be repaired.
+- In the event of damage, they can be repaired.

 The Disadvantages of Composite Resin Fillings:

-• These are softer and may wear out more quickly than metal options, particularly if you grind your teeth.
+- These are softer and may wear out more quickly than metal options, particularly if you grind your teeth.

-• Placement of composite fillings is a little more labor intensive and you may have some tooth sensitivity for a short time after the procedure.
+- Their placement is a little more labor intensive and you may have some tooth sensitivity for a short time after the procedure.

-• Composite resin fillings are more expensive than the amalgam fillings.
+- They are more expensive than the amalgam fillings.
 Your dental insurance company may limit coverage to your visible teeth.
 They may also have higher co-payments or additional costs for these.
 Check with your insurance company for details.